Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

     ! <ProcessID> for the Clarion Debugger
     Glo:CurrentPID  = ISWA_GetCurrentProcessID(0)
 ```
-Another way to get the ProcessID for the running app is to use [SysInternals procexp64.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer) but requires you to be able to identify the correct ProcessID when more than one instance of the program is running.
+Another way to get the ProcessID for the running app is to use [SysInternals procexp64.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer) but requires you to be able to identify the correct instance of the program and thus ProcessID when more than one instance of the program is running.

-If you want to Break into your running program manually, once you have obtained the ProcessID, paste the following into a Run window, a Dos window, or a Powershell window, and replace 1234 with the actual ProcessID.
+If you want to Break/Step into your running program manually, once you have obtained the ProcessID, paste the following into a Run window, a Dos window, or a Powershell window, and replace 1234 with the actual ProcessID.

 Debugger Elevated.
 Using the Debugger to start the App from the IDE will make the CSIDL represent the Administrator folder paths.
 ```